microsoft/react-native-windows-samples/docs/native-modules-autolinking.md

 ### Manually run autolinking

-If you would like to run the autolinking process outside of the build, you can use the `autolink-windows` CLI command, ie:
+If you would like to run the autolinking process outside of the build, you can use the `autolink-windows` CLI command, i.e.:

 ```bat
 npx react-native autolink-windows